Thursday, March 6, 2025

 Jesus is our shepherd.
 He loves us.
 As a shepherd He made sure you would be taken care of by giving us a shepherd of the Church.
 He has a responsibility to feed us.
 Jesus feeds us with His body and blood.
 He feeds us with the teachings of the Church.
 Jesus established His Church and He established His authority in Rome.

-He said, at times, what comes out of Rome can be confusing.
+Jeff said, at times, what comes out of Rome can be confusing.
 There has been a lot of goofy things over the years.
 But, it’s beautiful how Christ communicates to us, even through the goofy times.
 He said,Look at Moses and David who were leaders of the Jewish people, and yet they were both murderers.
 But, God still worked through them”.

-Jeff reverted to the Catholic Church because he needed a father.
+Jeff came back to the Catholic Church because he needed a father.
 When he saw Pope John Paul II, he knew he had come home back to the Catholic Church.
 He said the Catholic faith is there from the beginning of our life (through baptism) and to the end with the sacrament of the sick, Confession and the Eucharist for the Journey Home to heaven.
 He said in the Catholic Church there is certitude because of apostolic succession, the handing on of the deposit of faith (Scripture and Tradition).
 He said there is certitude because of the Pope, who is the vicar of Christ, whose job it is to lead the Church.

 We see in this story how precious and beautiful our Catholic faith is.
 We see the importance of being reconciled with God and with others.
 We see Jesus as the example and hope for all of us.
 Today, let us resolve to be reconciled with God often through the sacrament of Confession and rejoice in God’s unfathomable mercy.